Amancio Ortega: Personal life

-Ortega is very private about his personal life, and as of 2012 he has only given three interviews to journalists.
+Ortega is very private about his personal life, and has only given three interviews to journalists as of 2012.
 Ortega is very reclusive and keeps a very low profile.
 Until 1999, no photograph of Ortega had ever been published.

 He likes to dress simply, refuses to wear a tie, and typically prefers to wear a simple uniform of a blue blazer, white shirt, and gray trousers, none of which are Zara products.

 He married Rosalía Mera Goyenechea in 1966, with whom he had two children, Marcos and Sandra Ortega Mera.
 The couple divorced in 1986.
 Mera died in August 2013 at the age of 69.
 He married his second wife Flora Pérez Marcote in 2001, with whom he had a daughter, Marta Ortega Pérez, in 1984.
-As of 2017, despite owning a huge real estate portfolio he mostly lives with his wife in his apartment in A Coruña, Spain.
+In 2017, despite owning a huge real estate portfolio he mostly lives with his wife in his apartment in A Coruña, Spain.

 He owns two yachts: "Drizzle" and "Valoria B", as well as a Gulfstream G650 jet.